 These buildings will not only integrate within the layout of the existing school buildings, but will also unlock additional external amenity and social space, making best use of the whole school site for all.

-A high-quality palette based around brickwork and concrete panelling will complement the school’s existing architecture but will also provide a striking new identity for Little Ilford.
+A high-quality palette based around brickwork, concrete plinths and aluminium panelling will complement the school’s existing architecture and will also provide a striking new identity for Little Ilford which is in-tune with its corporate branding.

 In order to minimise on-site construction time and potential disruption to both the school and surrounding neighbours, off-site modular and modern methods of construction are being utilised.
 The buildings are designed to be low energy and to have low carbon emissions.